icebert04/icebert04.github.io/_posts/2017-12-22-paksiw-before-lechon.md

 I am so fortunate that I am just one of the few to receive gift(s) from them every year before Christmas.
 When I receive this Paksiw, I skip all my regular meals until the Paksiw runs out.
 So I have Paksiw at breakfast, lunch, dinner and even in the midst of Midnight snack.
 And on the following day, I repeat the routine.
 I don't mind eating (Paksiw & Lechon) more than the usual during Yuletide Season.
 I just make it a point to burn all those fats that I've gained first thing at the start of the New Year.

-How did I met these good natured people?
+How did I met these kind hearted people?
 Simple, just by regularly being the escort of my eldest son on his weekly Aikido Saturday class.
 From there, I got to know almost every one of them from the owner all the way to the Yaya.
 And today, I am one of the Godfather (Ninong) to the owner's youngest grandchild named Andy.
 It's a funny story I know, but I am inevitably glad to meet them (not just the Lechon).